A snake made of carbon grows from a tablet of calcium gluconate!

 And, as opposed to wood fires, urotropine does not fear water!
-This is perhaps good for campers, but experimenters beware!
+Perhaps this is good for campers caught in the rain, but experimenters beware!
 Don’t use water in an attempt to extinguish urotropine.
 If the flame is controlled, as in our experiment, just let it burn down completely.
 But if something goes wrong, cover it with a metallic (fireproof and NOT glass) pot to cut off its oxygen source.
 Normal fires will die out without oxygen from the air or other sources.

 How does the thermosticker work?